AErck/Minecraft/white-sparrow.md

 1. After completing the previous step above, you should be looking at your new custom Minecraft profile.
 Now, to add modpacks, click `Get More Content` in the upper-right corner.
 This produces a list of mods.
 2. One-by-one, go progress through the following list by typing the name of the mod in the search bar and then clicking `Install` on the correct mod.
     - REQUIRED:
-        - AI Improvements
+        - AI Improvements by DarkGuardsman
-        - Apple Skin
+        - Apple Skin by queek502
-        - Better Than Mending
+        - Better Than Mending by legobmw99
-        - Biomes O Plenty
+        - Biomes O Plenty by Forstride
-        - Building Gadgets
+        - Building Gadgets by Direwolf20
-        - Carry On
+        - Carry On by Tschipp
-        - Clumps
+        - Clumps by Jaredlll08
-        - Cooking for Blockheads
+        - Cooking for Blockheads by BlayTheNinth
-        - Double Doors
+        - Double Doors by Serilum
-        - Easy Elytra Takeoff
+        - Easy Elytra Takeoff by Serilum
-        - Extended Lights
+        - Extended Lights by polyvalord
-        - Fast Leaf Decay
+        - Fast Leaf Decay by olafskiii
-        - Generator
+        - Generator by LordMZTE
-        - Harvest
+        - Harvest by Naxanria
-        - Inventory Sorter
+        - Inventory Sorter by cpw
-        - Iron Chest
+        - Iron Chest by ProgWML6
-        - Light Grass
+        - Light Grass by wilechaote
-        - McCaw's Bridges
+        - McCaw's Bridges by sketch_macaw
-        - MrCrayfish's Furniture Mod
+        - MrCrayfish's Furniture Mod by MrCrayfish
-        - Nature's Compass
+        - Nature's Compass by Chaosyr
-        - Ore Excavation
+        - Ore Excavation by Funwayguy
-        - Prefab
+        - Prefab by wuestman
-        - Refined Storage
+        - Refined Storage by raoulvdberge
-        - Simply Backpacks
+        - Simply Backpacks by Flanks255
-        - Tool Belt
+        - Tool Belt by gigaherz
-        - Uppers
+        - Uppers by vadis365
     - *Optional client-side mods* (leave these out if your computer is a piece of crap):
-        - Ambient Sounds
+        - Ambient Sounds by CreativeMD
-        - Controlling
+        - Controlling by Jaredlll08
-        - Enchantment Descriptions
+        - Enchantment Descriptions by DarkhaxDev
-        - Hwyla
+        - Hwyla by TehNut
-        - JEI
+        - Just Enough Items (JEI) by mezz
-        - Light Level Overlay Reloaded
+        - Light Level Overlay Reloaded by oldjunyi
-        - Mouse Tweaks
+        - Mouse Tweaks by YaLTeR
-        - Neat
+        - Neat by Vazkii
-        - Swing Through Grass
+        - Swing Through Grass by exidex
-        - Xaero's World Map
+        - Xaero's Mini Map by xaero96
-        - Xaero's Mini Map
+        - Xaero's World Map by xaero96

 3. Click `Back` at the top-left of the mod list to go back to your custom profile.